AdobeDocs/cja-apis/src/pages/endpoints/projects/index.md

 # Projects Overview

-The CJA APIs allow you to retrieve, update, or create projects programmatically through Adobe I/O. The APIs use the same data and methods that are used when working with projects in the UI.
+The CJA APIs allow you to retrieve, update, or create projects programmatically through Adobe Developer.
+The APIs use the same data and methods that are used when working with projects in the UI.
 For more information on understanding project definition data architecture, see the [Project Definition](structure.md) article that accompanies this user guide.
 See [Workspace projects overview](https://experienceleague.adobe.com/docs/analytics-platform/using/cja-workspace/home.html) in the CJA documentation for more information.

 ## Best Practices